cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/review-gateway-block.md

 ![Policies](../static/secure-web-gateway/review-gateway-block/block-social.png)

 Once deployed, Cloudflare Gateway will begin to block DNS queries to sites categorized by Cloudflare as social media networks.
-You can review each block in the Cloudflare for Teams dashboard.
+You can review each block in the Zero Trust dashboard.

 Navigate to the `Logs` section of the sidebar and choose `Gateway`.